andrewyuantw/werewolf/README.md

 ----------------------------------------------------

 * Handle case where players disconnect from server
-* Add button for recap of voting history
+* Add button for recap of who ran in mayor election and final nominees
 * Deploy website